Sonugupta2001/myFAQs/README.md

 | `500 Internal Server Error`| An unexpected error occurred on the server.                                                  | `{"detail": "Internal server error."}`                     |

 ---

-## Note:
-- Since I've used the Google Translate API for translating the FAQs, the google API has a rigid rate limiting and throttling mechanism.
-So some API requests, specifically those which involves accessing the FAQs in a less-common language (which are not supported by our top-5 popular language list), may face a significant delay.
-Although I've implemented sleep/delays between consecutive google API requests, but still it may face rate limiting.
-In that case, we have no other option except to retry again, after the specified amount of time-period, which I've implemented in those API endpoints.
-- The main concern is, some API endpoints and tests may consume a significant time or get failed as well.
-And here I've explained why it might happen.

 ## License